-Receiving care in your home is cheaper, but even a home health aide will set you back more than $50,000 a year, assuming they provide care for six hours a day.
+Receiving care in your home is cheaper, but even a home health aide will set you back almost $55,000 a year, assuming they provide care for 6.5 hours a day.

 Don’t assume Medicare will pick up the tab, either.
 It doesn’t provide coverage for ongoing custodial care such as that typically provided by assisted living and nursing home facilities.